saucelabs/sauce-docs/docs/dev/error-messages.md

 Break out your long tests into shorter tests and/or make sure that your tests are not filling up a lot of disk space on the VM.

+### Unable to Find Device Within 15 Minutes

+**Description**

+This timeout occurs most frequently when you include a specific device in your test case and that device isn’t available within 15 minutes.

+**Cause(s)**

+Our public device pool is available to all subscribed Sauce users and (as you might imagine), some devices are more popular than others.
+We have over 280 device configurations and thousands of devices hosted in our data center, but sometimes a test queue will build up for the most popular devices.

+**How to Resolve**

+Instead of passing a specific `deviceName`:

+- When you select a device from the public pool, use `deviceName` to [select the device dynamically](/mobile-apps/supported-devices/#dynamic-device-allocation).
+This way you can specify the type of device (make, model, OS) instead of a specific device, which increases the likelihood of finding an appropriate device that is available for your test to execute on.
+- If you are looking for a specific OS version instead of a specific make and model, you can use the [`appium:appiumplatformversion`](/dev/test-configuration-options/#appium) option to fetch a device with that OS regardless of make and model.

+* When you select a device from the public pool, use `deviceName` to [select the device dynamically](/mobile-apps/supported-devices/#dynamic-device-allocation).
+This way you can specify the type of device (make, model, OS) instead of a specific device, which increases the likelihood of finding an appropriate device that is available for your test to execute on.
+* If you are looking for a specific OS version instead of a specific make and model, you can use the [`platformVersion`](/dev/test-configuration-options/#platformversion) option to fetch a device with that OS regardless of make and model.

 ## Mobile App Testing Only

 ### Failed to Download Mobile Application